 “No, we were doing it for fun,” Rio clarified with a smile accompanying her carefree tone.
-To add a little emphasis that she and Lucas weren’t in conflict (this was half-true) and to make her words appear more convincing, Rio forced her arms around one of Lucas’ and rested her head upon his shoulder, just like how she made herself look taken in front of Davis.
+To add a little emphasis that she and Lucas weren’t in conflict (this was half-true) and to make her words appear more convincing, she forced her arms around one of Lucas’ and rested her head on his shoulder, just like how she made herself look taken in front of Davis.
 Needless to say, Lucas nearly fainted from the sudden intimacy of a girl latching on to him even though this one had a deadly touch.

 “For… fun?” the policeman questioned while gawking at the false public display of affection the girl was performing.

 “Okay, okay, okay!
 I’ve heard enough!
 Jeezus!”
 The policeman shielded his scrunched face with both hands to hide any possible signs of redness.
-Now he had his answer for the two bite marks on Lucas’ neck which had become purplish in color.
+Now he had his answer for the two bite marks on Lucas’ neck, which had become purplish in color.

-“I-is there anything else, officer?” a flushed Lucas stammered as he tried to pry Rio’s arms off him as subtly as possible.
+“I-is there anything else, officer?” a flushed Lucas stammered as he tried to pry Rio’s arms off himself as subtly as possible.
 Rio tried to keep the act going by purring and nuzzling her cheek on his shoulder, which to him was just overselling it.

 “Yes,” the policeman sneered before easing up and bringing out a pen along with a small notebook.
 “Just give me your names, and I’ll let you two off the hook.”